What’s your next adventure?

 In early 2019, I launched the Fit Maine Social Club, a year-round membership club where we go do fun active stuff TOGETHER.
 And dang, do we have a grand time in the process.

 But in Maine, being fit isn’t just about feats at the gym or stamina on the treadmill.
 And it definitely has nothing to do with pant size.
 It’s about being able to do all the cool stuff there is to do around here.
 Like paddling Casco Bay and making a lunch stop at Fort Gorges.
 Like doing paddleboard yoga at Kettle Cove in Cape Elizabeth.
 Like entering the amateur biathlon at Hidden Valley Nature Center or experimenting with skate skiing at Harris Farm in Dayton.

 These are the things that fond weekend memories are made of.
-It also happens that doing lively, active stuff is an excellent way to exercise your bod (but I don’t call it “exercise.”
+It also happens that doing lively, active stuff is an excellent way to exercise (but I don’t call it “exercise.”
 I call it “doing fun stuff that also happens to be good for my bod”).

-So that’s what I’ll be rounding up here: The million-and-one mud runs, boxing classes, hikes, road races, rock gyms, bike treks, aerial yoga classes, ski clinics, full moon hikes, snowshoes, open-water swims and more that Maine has to offer, so we can all take advantage.
+So that’s what I write about here: The million-and-one mud runs, boxing classes, hikes, road races, rock gyms, bike treks, aerial yoga classes, ski clinics, full moon hikes, snowshoes, open-water swims, and more that Maine has to offer, so we can all take advantage.

 So let’s get out there and try new things and make some amazing Maine memories.
 Maybe we’ll all get totally ripped in the process.
 Or at least have a hell of a good time trying.

 – Shannon Bryan